-Empowering you with CBT tools to achieve lasting change
+Empowering you with reflection, & skills for lasting change

 When we feel low or anxious, we tend to think in ways that make us feel worse.
 Negative thoughts do not always reflect reality, but when a person is low or anxious or depressed, they believe these thoughts to be true.
 CBT will help you to examine your thoughts more effectively and objectively, to manage your negative feelings, and to help you to identify and modify any self-defeating behavioural problems.